rurounisergio/martial_arts_notes/closed_guard.md

 <summary>Armbar from closed guard</summary>

 Opponent grabs your lapel with their right hand.
 Use two hands on their wrist pulling upwards to break their grip. \
-If opponent grabs very tightly, can do a mile tyson left hook on their wrist.
+If opponent grabs very tightly, can do a mike tyson left hook on their wrist. \
 E.g. grab their wrist with your left hand and punch to the left. \
-Once opponents grip is broken, right hand cups behind opponents right tricep and drag their arm slightly across your centreline.
+Once opponents grip is broken, right hand cups behind opponents right tricep and drag their arm slightly across your centreline. \
 Don't pull their arm too far across. \
 Left arm goes on opponents left shoulder to keep them down. \
 Left foot on opponents right hip.
+Raise your hips so there is no room between hips and opponents arm \
 Don't hip escape.
-Just turn to the right, keeping your hips as close to opponent all the way through. \
+Just turn to the right, \
+keeping your hips as close to opponent all the way through. \
 Your right foot pushes opponents head away and clamps down.
+Push starts with knee, then foot \
+and is diagonal and forward \
 This makes it easy to pass left leg over opponents head. \
 Squeeze knees together.
 Raise hips.
 Opponents thumb pointing at the ceiling.
 Finish armbar. \
+Your left foot is heel up with pressure down.
+Right foot on left knee with no space -> squeezing tight \
 </details>

 <details>